yechielb2000/ride-share-simulator/README.md

 ## Things I would do next

 Add rides and assignments to a DB.
-I didn't research what's best but from the first view, postgres looks good here since our DTOs have relation, and we care about ACID; also postgres have an extension for geo if we ever needed.
+I didn't research what's best, but from the first view, postgres looks good here since our DTOs have relation, and we care about ACID; also, postgres have an extension for geo if we ever needed.
 I would also add drivers' table to store them there, and I would keep the available drivers in redis for fast response.